 3 Fun Fourth of July Activities for Kids!

 Note: All activities can be modified for different age groups.
 I worked with a toddler, kindergartner, and second grader.
-I tried to keep it simple with mostly common, inexpensive household ingredients that wouldn’t require me to take out buy now pay later loans.
+I tried to keep it simple with mostly common, inexpensive household ingredients.
 Please leave me a comment at the end of this post with a question or suggestion!

 Activity 1: Bubble Fireworks!